-INTERNATIONAL APPLICANTS ONLY (non-U.S. citizens with country of residence outside the U.S.) are eligible to apply for:
+INTERNATIONAL APPLICANTS ONLY (non-US citizens resident outside the US) are eligible to apply for:

-On-Campus or Lab Class Scholarships for the following international campuses: India, London, Middle East (Dubai), Hong Kong, Taiwan (Chinese language ONLY) and Thailand.
+On-Campus or Lab Class Scholarships for the following international campuses: India, London, Hong Kong, Taiwan (Chinese language ONLY) and Thailand.

 International Distance Education (eLearning) Scholarships DO NOT apply to lab class tuition.

-Application form available on GIA website ONLY during application periods.
-An application number and password allow unlimited access to form.
+Application forms are available on the GIA website ONLY during application periods.
+An application number and password allow unlimited access to the form.
 Any required documents should be attached using the computer Browse function and must be in Word, pdf or jpeg format (rtf, odt, txt, msg documents, zip folders or scans of social media are NOT acceptable).

-Complete only one online scholarship application form, answer all questions, and attach required documents.
-Required documents include: copy of official identification card with picture, such as a passport, driver’s licence, national identity card, etc.; and a minimum of one letter of recommendation (two allowed).
-Applications submitted without the required documents, or incorrect documents, will be rejected.
+Complete only one online scholarship application form, answer all questions, and attach the required documents.
+Required documents include: copy of official identification card with picture, such as a passport, driving licence, national identity card etc.; and a minimum of one letter of recommendation (two allowed).
+Applications submitted without the required documents, or with incorrect documents, will be rejected.

 Scholarship award offers must be officially accepted or declined.
 When a scholarship award is accepted, the applicant remains eligible to apply for a new scholarship the following calendar year.
 All applicants not chosen for a scholarship, or those who decline a scholarship, are encouraged to apply again.